PRICEMAT

 Notes 🔗

-Ensure that dates are correctly formatted as valid Excel date values or refer to cells with valid date values to avoid calculation errors.
-Adjust the argument values in line with the specific attributes of the security being evaluated.
-PRICEMAT is best suited for securities that accrue interest until maturity and do not distribute periodic interest payments.
+Make sure your dates are formatted correctly as valid Excel date values or reference cells that contain valid date values to prevent calculation errors.
+Adjust the argument values according to the specific attributes of the security you are assessing.
+Use PRICEMAT for securities that accrue interest until maturity without periodic interest payments.

 Questions 🔗